Egg Donation

 Cofertility’s egg sharing program, called the Split Program, allows you to freeze your eggs for free when you donate half of the retrieved eggs to a family who needs help growing theirs.
 It’s a unique model that supports you in preserving your own fertility while helping someone else build their family at the same time.

 We’ve had foreign graduate students, researchers, and professionals successfully participate in the program.
-But while citizenship isn’t a requirement, you do need to be physically located in the U.S. the long-term in order to complete the process safely and successfully.
+But while citizenship isn’t a requirement, you do need to be physically located in the U.S. long-term in order to complete the process safely and successfully.

 Here’s what that means—and what else to consider if you’re applying as a non-citizen.